Car engine sizes explained

-For example, a 1,000cc engine has the capacity to displace one litre of this air-fuel mixture.
+For example, a 1,000cc engine has the capacity to displace one litre - or 1,000 cubic centimetres - of this air-fuel mixture.

 And sizes are almost always rounded to the closest hundred - a 1,020cc, for instance, would still be referred to as a 1.0-litre engine.

 Generally, the bigger the engine the more powerful it is.
-However, many cars come with turbocharged engines, an addition that increases efficiency and power, which allow them to equal larger non-turbocharged ones.
+However, many cars come with turbocharged engines - an addition that increases efficiency and power - that give them similar power to larger, non-turbo engines.

 Does engine size affect fuel economy and insurance?

-Larger engines, thanks to their greater capacity, generally use up more fuel than smaller ones.
-So it’s worth keeping this in mind if miles per gallon (mpg) is important to you.
+Thanks to their greater capacity, larger engines generally use up more fuel than smaller ones.
+It's worth keeping this in mind if miles per gallon (mpg) is important to you.

-In terms of performance, top speed and acceleration will typically be better the more powerful, and bigger, an engine is.
+In terms of performance, top speed and acceleration are typically better when you use a more powerful engine.

-This added power means the car could be deemed a greater "risk" in the eye's of an insurer, and so insurance premiums may rise as a result.
+This added power means the car could be deemed a greater 'risk' in the eyes of an insurer, and so your car insurance premium may rise as a result.